abuabddullah/6PackProject/Readme_Notes/00_Index of Projects.md

 03:29:00 creat route for getting user details
 03:33:30 create route for update password
 03:37:15 update profile PUT api created
-03:42:10 get all users and andmin check any user by I'd API created 03:47:00 admin route to update user to admin and admin delete user API created 4:00:43 give review or edit it review+ get avg review of.
+03:37:52 add *'/admin'* before all the admin route in *productRoute.js* or *userRoute.js* file for more visual understanding 03:42:10 get all users and andmin check any user by I'd API created 03:47:00 admin route to update user to admin and admin delete user API created 4:00:43 give review or edit it review+ get avg review of.
 Product API created